Regalia of Malaysia: Muskat

-The royal attire of the Yang di-Pertuan Agong for the installation ceremony is the Muskat,King's Royal Dress.
+The royal attire of the King for the installation ceremony and other events is the Muskat, King's Royal Dress.
 The origin of the Muskat can be traced to the ancient kingdom of Muscat, in present-day Oman.
 Originally, the Muskat was worn by government officials of Kedah.

-The Muskat was first worn in 1960, at the installation of the third Yang di-Pertuan Agong, Almarhum Tuanku Syed Putra ibni Almarhum Syed Hassan Jamalullail.
+The Muskat was first worn in 1960, at the installation of the third King of Malaysia, Almarhum Tuanku Syed Putra ibni Almarhum Syed Hassan Jamalullail, in Jalan Ampang - the then royal audience hall in the capital.
 It was the introduced by Tunku Abdul Rahman Putra Al-haj, Malaysia's first prime minister, who was a prince of the Kedah royal house.

 The Muskat is made of black wool embroidered with gold thread, in the pattern of the hibiscus, Malaysia's national flower.
-The dress is worn with headdress and embroidered long trousers at ceremonies to mark the King's installation, birthday, official visits to the states, and during the opening of Parliament.
+The dress is worn with headdress and embroidered long trousers at ceremonies to mark the King's installation, official birthday, official visits to the states and territories, and during the State Opening of Parliament.
 Past Hari Merdeka celebrations saw various other appearances of this dress.

 Royal buckle

-The Pending Diraja or Royal Buckle is made of pure gold and decorated with eleven rubies.
-The engraved centrepiece features the Malaysian arms.
+The Pending Diraja or Royal Buckle Belt is made of pure gold and decorated with eleven rubies.
+The engraved centrepiece features the Malaysian federal arms surrounded by a gold wreath.
 The belt is made of heavy ribbed silk, embroidered with floral motifs in gold thread.
+The Buckle is worn with the Muskat by the King in days wherein it is worn.

 Royal blades

 The most revered item in the Malay royal regalia is the keris.
-Two the Keris Pendek Diraja and Keris Panjang Diraja among the Royal Regalia worn by the Yang di-Pertuan Agong.
+Two of these, the Keris Pendek Diraja and Keris Panjang Diraja are among the Royal Regalia worn by the King and are worn with his ceremonial Muskat.

 Keris Pendek Diraja

-Keris Pendek Diraja or Royal Short Keris is the short keris made from the steel blades of older keris.
-It has an ivory hilt and gold-decorated sheath.
+Keris Pendek Diraja or Royal Short Keris is the short keris made from the steel blades of older keris from the royal states of the peninsula.
+It has an ivory hilt coloured white and a gold-decorated sheath.
 The hilt is called Hulu Pekaka and shaped like the head of the legendary Garuda bird.
 The Federation Crest is embossed on the crosspiece of the sheath.
-It can only be carried or worn by the reigning Yang di-Pertuan Agong.
+It can only be carried or worn by the reigning King of Malaysia with the Muskat.